Adaptive warped kernel estimation for nonparametric regression with circular responses: The estimation procedure

 with $K : \R \rightarrow \R$ such that $\int_{\mathbb{R}} K(y) dy = 1$ and $K_{h}(\cdot) := \frac{1}{h} K(\frac{\cdot}{h})$, for some bandwidth $h > 0$.
 However, on the one hand, the denominator which can be small may lead to some instability.
 On the other hand, as adaptive estimation requires the data-driven selection of the bandwidth, the ratio form of the NW estimate indicates that we should select two bandwidths: one for the numerator and one for the denominator.
 Consequently, considering NW estimators for $m_{1}$ and $m_{2}$ involve four bandwidths.
 This makes the study of these estimators quite intricate.

-Warping methods consist in introducing the auxiliary function $g := m \circ F_X^{<-1>}$, with $ F_X^{<-1>}$ the inverse of $F_X$.
-The strategy then boils down to first estimating $g$ by say $\widehat g$ and then estimating the regression function of interest $m$ by $\widehat g\, \circ F_X$.
+Recalling that $g= m \circ F_X^{<-1>}$ with $ F_X^{<-1>}$ the inverse of $F_X$, warping methods then boil down to first estimating $g$ by say $\widehat g$ and then estimating the regression function of interest $m$ by $\widehat g\, \circ F_X$.
 To deal with regression with random design, the warping strategy has been applied for instance by Kerkyacharian and Picard~\cite{Kerkyacharian-Picard:2004}, Pham Ngoc~\cite{PhamNgoc2009}, Chagny~\cite{Chagny2013} and Chagny et al.~\cite{Chagny-Laloe-Servien:2019}.
 Among the advantages of this method, let us mention that a warped kernel estimator does not involve a ratio, which strengthens its stability whatever the design distribution, even when the design is inhomogeneous.
-Our fully data-driven approach is based on the selection of two bandwidths that adapt automatically to the unknown smoothness of functions $g_1$ and $g_2$. \\
+In our framework, in order to construct an estimator for the regression function $m$, we first estimate $m_{1}$ and $m_{2}$ (see~\eqref{formula:regress-function.m}).
+Consequently, we introduce two auxiliary functions $g_{1} , g_{2} : (0,1) \longmapsto \R$ defined by